 While I was measuring the length I needed, I also measured the width of the channels and existing elastic.
 I need 1/4 inch elastic.
-This is readily available at my local craft store and online.
+This was readily available at my local craft store and online.
 I also grabbed my handy seam ripper, a needle and thread, and a safety pin to thread my elastic through the channels.
 I cut my elastic to the appropriate lengths and got to work.

 Step four: begin the surgery

 The sleeves are sewn with a single seam on the underside, which is straight stitched and serged.
 I carefully opened the seam to allow me to remove the old elastic.
-The elastic was sandwiched between the lining and fashion fabric, so removed the straight stitches and serged edge to get access to the channel.
+The elastic was sandwiched between the lining and fashion fabric, so I removed the straight stitches and serged edge to get access to the channel.

 Then I attached my safety pin to the pre-cut elastic and began threading it into the channel.
 This is tedious, boring work, so throw on some j-fashion Youtube videos or listen to a podcast.
 (This is a lifestyle blog, after all).
 It’s also a good idea to attach the other end of your elastic to the opening with a pin so it doesn’t get lost.

 When I had both ends of the elastic on either end of the open channel, I pinned them together and sew.
 I did this on a sewing machine, but you could easily do this with hand sewing.
 Then I closed the opening and repeated this for the other sleeve.